vaibhavb/carepack/README.md

 Technology Choices
 -------------------
 * The system will use Direct Java reference implementation which will be Shim'ed with REST APIs.
 * The user interface will be ruby on rails based.
-The data-store can be switched but initially will be Postgres or Mongo.
+The data-store can be switched but initially will be MongoDB based (soon Postgres will be added).
 * The data ingestion system will use HL7 HAPI java library.